IPPL’S ASIAN OTTERS

-They are adorable, lively little animals and keep our gibbons entertained as they watch the otters antics.
-Bubbins will do an impressive series of back-flips when swimming around her pond.
+They are adorable, lively little animals who keep our gibbons entertained as they watch the otters antics.